 You don’t have to go all the way to Hollywood to become a star.
 Just choose the star cutout in the Frames tab and instantly transform yourself or your subject into a luminary.
 Did your child get a featured role in the school play?
 Use the star shape to frame a photo of them on stage.
 Are you creating an ad for a party or event with different performers?
 Frame their pictures with the star shape and produce an old school flier or poster.

 Tip: To make a poster, save your photo cutouts and check the Transparent background boxes.
 Then create a colored canvas with the Design tool.
-Add the shape cutout images on top of it by clicking the Your Own button at the top of the menu in the Overlays tab.
+Add the shape cutout images on top of it by clicking the Your Own button at the top of the menu in the Graphics tab.

 Burst of information

 If you have an online store, the burst cutout is perfect for highlighting products, promoting sales and offers, or letting customers know when a particular item is out of stock.
 Just create a blank canvas in Design, change it to a bright color, and then add the Shape Cutouts frame (make sure “Transparent background” is checked).
 Add text such as “Special” or “Sale” and save it as a PNG to preserve its transparency.
-You can add your image as an overlay via the Your Own button so you can use it again and again as needed.
+You can add your image as an graphic via the Your Own button so you can use it again and again as needed.

 Hearts on fire